Bonthalasaipavanpujith/LIBRARY-MANAGEMENT/README.md

 ## Library Management System in Python using Tkinter
 ## Project Overview
 This Library Management System is a desktop application developed using Python and the Tkinter GUI library to manage library operations such as adding, deleting, issuing, returning, and searching for books.
-It incorporates a graphical user interface along with a database backend (SQLite or MySQL) to store and retrieve library data efficiently.
+It incorporates a graphical user interface to store and retrieve library data efficiently.

 ## Features
 User-friendly Graphical User Interface built with Tkinter